 I/We

-(FULL NAME AS PER NRIC / CERTIFICATE OF INCORPORA
+(FULL N NAME AS PER NRIC / CERTIFICATE OF INCORPORATIO N IN CAPITAL LETTERS)

-Company No / NRIC No. (new) (old)
+Company No (old)

 of

 (FULL ADDRESS)

-being a member(s) of KEN HOLDINGS BERHAD hereby appoint:
+being a member(s) of KEN H OLDINGS BERHAD hereby appoint:

 NRIC No. (new) (old)

+or failing him/her NRIC No. (new) (old)

-or failing him/her, the Chairman of the Meeting as \my/our proxy to vote for \me/us on \my/our behalf at the 37th Annual General Meeting of the Company to be held at The Space, Level 2, Menara KEN TTDI, No. 37, Jalan Burhanuddin Helmi, Taman Tun Dr Ismail, 60000 Kuala Lumpur on Thursday, 24 June 2021, at 10.00 a.m. or at any adjournment thereof. (\Strike out whichever is not desired)
+or failing him/her, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the 38th Annual General Meeting of the Company to be held at The Space, Level 2, Menara KEN TTDI, No. 37, Jalan Burhanuddin Helmi, Taman Tun Dr Ismail, 60000 Kuala Lumpur on Wednesday, 25 May 2022, at 10.00 a.m. or at any adjournment thereof.
+(Strike out whichever is not desired)